-UNESCO and UN Reform
+UNESCO and UN System

 The United Nations is reforming itself to provide a better response to the needs of its Member States, in support of national development goals and internationally agreed development goals, including the Millennium Development Goals (MDGs) through efforts to foster coherence, efficiency and enhanced high-quality delivery.
 UNESCO is engaged and committed to this reform in order to guarantee Member States access to the full range of competences existing in the UN system.